BitcoinDesign/Guide/guide/how-it-works/lightning-service-providers.md

 A swap-in channel open service solves this by allowing users to fund a lightning wallet with an on-chain payment.
 The user sends their on-chain bitcoin to the LSP who opens a channel for the user.

-Swap-ins can be done in a trusted, or a trust-minimized way using [submarine swaps](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/).
+Swap-ins should be done in a trust-minimized, non-custodial way using a [submarine swap](https://blog.muun.com/a-closer-look-at-submarine-swaps-in-the-lightning-network/).
 A [dual-funded]({{ '/guide/how-it-works/lightning-service-providers/#dual-funding' | relative_url }}) channel open requires less trust and equally solves this issue.

-The client [Loop](https://lightning.engineering/loop/) and the non-custodial lightning wallet [Phoenix](https://phoenix.acinq.co/) offer this service.
+The client [Loop](https://lightning.engineering/loop/) and the non-custodial lightning wallet [Phoenix](https://phoenix.acinq.co/) both offer a swap-in service.

 </div>